Dleibe1/Project-Builder/README.md

 - Cypress.js (Tests suite is a work in progress)

 ### New features:
-- Download project instructions as a markdown file
+- Download a project's instructions as a markdown file
-- Upload project instructions as a markdown file
+- Upload a project's instructions as a markdown file

 ### Improvements coming soon: